Cape Winelands Airport

-Cape Winelands Airport (CWA) is a privately-owned airfield located in the City of Cape Town, South Africa.
+Cape Winelands Airport (CWA) is a privately-owned Category 1 airfield located in the City of Cape Town metro, in South Africa.

 It is situated approximately 13 km northeast of the town of Durbanville, in the Northern Suburbs, and currently serves as a general flying airfield, used for flight, circuit, and emergency training, as well as for private flights to and from the Cape Winelands region.
+As of 2025, only 2 of the original 4 runways are still in use - 05/23 and 14/32.

-As of mid-2025, the airport is in the planning phases for redevelopment, and is set to serve as Cape Town's second international airport on completion.
+The airport is in the planning phases for redevelopment, and is set to serve as Cape Town's second international airport on completion, with a goal of accommodating over 5 million passengers annually by 2050.
 The project is being driven by RSA.aero, a consortium of aviation industry veterans.

-Funding talks are underway, an Environmental Authorization (EA) has been submitted, and the airport aims to accommodate over 5 million passengers annually by 2050.
+As of Q2 2026, operating partners for the airport have been secured, and an Environmental Authorization (EA) has been obtained from the Western Cape Government.
+South African architects Boogertman + Partners have been appointed to design the new airport, and will work with German airport infrastructure development company amd.sigma.

 History

 The airport was built in its original form in 1943, on a 150 ha site, for use by the South African Air Force.
 Originally called Fisantekraal Airport, it had 4 runways.

 The airfield was transferred to the local municipality in the 1960s, and it was sold to a private owner in 1993.